 Though, over the years he worked extremely hard, and with the support of his Mum and Sister, had diligently set aside money for his goal...that is, to study medicine in the US!?
 I scratched my head a little when he mentioned this over the phone.
 It was a rock and hard place in the recruiting cycle.
 I had him sit his GED...he blew it out of the park...I asked him to sit his SAT...he kicks that out of the park as well!

-I send him out to my network and in 48 hours no fewer than 18 college soccer programs are chomping at the bit for Harry to join their program across all divisions once they heard his story!
+He sends the profile he created out to a network of coaches he was considering and within 48 hours no fewer than 18 college soccer programs are chomping at the bit for Harry to join their program across all divisions once they heard his story!
 Harry really set his sight on PSU for it's academic focus (D3), and they embraced him for his hard work to his study, and the ability to do the courses he required to gain entry into Pre-Med, it's location in New England, and the history of the soccer team which he will surely impact further alongside our recruit Nick.

 Harry's story is telling, as I meet many soccer players locally and abroad that talk about what they want to achieve, give them some hurdles and they stumble and give up...Harry saw a huge wall and crashed through it.
 I'm so excited to see what this young man will achieve both academically, chasing a career in Medicine, and on the field as a footballer.
 Goes to show, you should never give up, no matter how much adversity you face in life, Harry is truly a testament!